Bangladesh 50 Years

 Identity and belonging in the East End before and after the Liberation War of 1971

 2021 marks 50 years since the independence of Bangladesh.
-To mark the significance of this, Tower Hamlets Local History Library & Archives (THLHLA) and the National Portrait Gallery (NPG) are leading Bangladesh 50 Years, one of four projects that forms a part of the National Portrait Gallery’s offsite programme; Citizen UK, during its temporary closure to transform the gallery.
+To mark the significance of this, Tower Hamlets Local History Library & Archives (THLHLA) and the National Portrait Gallery (NPG) led Bangladesh 50 Years, one of four projects that forms a part of the National Portrait Gallery’s offsite programme; Citizen UK, during its temporary closure to transform the gallery.

 Citizen UK is an exciting research and creative engagement project involving the borough archive services, local communities and contemporary artists.
 It is funded by the National Lottery Heritage Fund.